 FINMA's level of supervision is most intensive in areas in which risk is greatest.
-Thus it assigns banks, insurance companies, collective investment schemes, self-regulatory organisations (SROs) and directly subordinated financial intermediaries (DSFIs) to six different supervisory categories depending on their size, complexity and risk structure.
+Thus it assigns banks, securities firms, insurance companies, collective investment schemes and self-regulatory organisations (SROs) to six different supervisory categories depending on their size, complexity and risk structure.

 Category 1 includes large, complex, networked companies which engage in risk-prone activities that, under certain circumstances, could threaten the stability of the financial system.
 Smaller, low-risk financial service providers are subject to less intensive supervision.
 Category 6 comprises market participants who are authorised by FINMA but are not subject to prudential supervision.

-FINMA also operates a rating system used to perform regular evaluations on all institutions subject to prudential supervision, although these ratings are not made public.
+FINMA also operates a rating system used to perform regular evaluations on the institutions subject to prudential supervision by FINMA, although these ratings are not made public.
 If any ratings drop into negative territory, FINMA subjects the respective companies to more intensive supervision.

 Prudential supervision is the most comprehensive form of supervision performed by FINMA, but certain financial market participants may be subjected to partial, non-prudential supervision or no supervision at all: